DSIN-INSA-Strasbourg/Hermes-doc/content/4. Examples/41. Single datasource/_index.md

   # - add/modify events will be processed in the declaration order
   # - remove events will be processed in the reversed declaration order
   datamodel:
-    SRVGroups: # Settings for SRVGroups's data type
+    SRVGroups: # Settings for SRVGroups data type
-      primarykeyattr: srv_group_id # Attribute's name that will be used as primary key
+      primarykeyattr: srv_group_id # Attribute name that will be used as primary key
-      # Template of object's string representation that will be used in logs
+      # Template of object string representation that will be used in logs
       toString: "<SRVGroups[{{ srv_group_id }}, {{ srv_group_name | default('#UNDEF#') }}]>"
       sources: # datasource(s) to use to fetch data.
 Usually one, but several could be used
         datasource_of_example1: # The source name set in hermes.plugins.datasources